-The data compiled reflects relevant employees as at the “snapshot date” of 5th April 2021.
+The data compiled reflects relevant employees as at the “snapshot date” of 5th April 2022.

-The gender pay gap in an organisation is the difference in pay levels between male and female employees, taken as a whole across the organisation.
+The gender pay gap in an organisation is the difference in pay levels between male and female employees, across the organisation.
 We are pleased to report that the mean gender pay gap for our staff is – 7.48%

-Partners for Inclusion does not pay bonuses and therefore has no figures in relation to mean or median bonus pay gaps or the proportion of males and females receiving a bonus payment.
+Partners for Inclusion Group does not pay bonuses and therefore has no figures in relation to mean or median bonus pay gaps or the proportion of males and females receiving a bonus payment.